 Families with monster-mad kids will want to follow in big footsteps by exploring Compton Bay at low-tide, when dinosaur prints are revealed.
 Or, to stroll in the well-heeled steps of Queen Victoria and Prince Albert, head to Italianate Osborne House.
 After Albert’s death, Victoria elevated the property from palatial summer home to permanent residence.

 Wondering where to go in the UK in spring to keep the whole family happy?
 The Lake District might just be what you’re looking for.
 Take your pick from romantic rambles, high-energy hikes, and old-fashioned family fun — all enjoyed in the most spectacular surroundings.
-In fact, this area of the UK is so stunning, selecting the 12 most beautiful places in the Lake District Dropdown content was no easy task.
+In fact, this area of the UK is so stunning, selecting the 12 most beautiful places in the Lake District was no easy task.

 Kicking off with the jewel in the crown, Lake Windermere offers 360 views of breath-taking countryside, leisurely cruises, and a charming museum displaying the boat behind Arthur Ransom’s Swallows and Amazons vessel.